 In 2013 the culinary water line between 2900 North and Oak Lane in Layton was leaking and was temporarily put out of service.
 This pipeline is concrete pipe and was installed in the late 1950's.
 After some evaluation, it was determined that the pipe barrels were in good condition and that the leaks were coming from the old gaskets between pipe joints.
-The District has decided to slipline the old pipeline with a High Density Polyethylene Pipe (HDPE pipe) in order to rehabilitate the old pipe.
+The District has decided to slipline the old pipeline with a High Density Polyethylene Pipe (HDPE pipe) to rehabilitate the old pipe.
 This work will begin in March 2019 and will continue throughout the fall of 2019.
 The sliplining process will disturb less residents than the traditional open-cut trenching method, however, some disturbances will occur to residents in the vicinity of the project.
 Below is a map of the project.
 Thank you for your patience as we upgrade this important culinary water line.
 If you have questions or concerns, please call Paige with the Langdon Group at 385-515-0441.

 Weber Basin Water Conservancy District is committed to the conservation of water and will be installing secondary water meters within its service area to promote the efficient and responsible use of this resource.
 Governor Herbert has established a goal to reduce per capita water usage 25 percent by 2025.
 As part of the Governor’s Water Conservation Team, the District supports this goal and has committed to do its part to help stretch our water supply for years to come.
 By installing a meter on secondary connections, homeowners are able to see their water use and make better informed decisions.

 Secondary users having a meter installed will receive written notice prior to the commencement of work taking place.
 The District has worked hard to ensure minimal impacts to residents during installation.
 The following impacts may occur during meter installation:

 No. Weber Basin intends to install a secondary water meter on every connection.